Kalin-Konstantinov/games-play/server/README.md

 # SoftUni practice server

+To run application run command `npm start`.

 This is SoftUni practice server created by Viktor Konstadinov for educational purposes.
+Note that changes to the data will not be persisted!
+All operations happen in memory and will be wiped when the service is restarted.

 ## Services